 1.4 Uploads of copies (or minimally edited versions) of material previously published by other people under a Creative Commons license (this would apply to even the standard BY licence).
 For example, if you use a Creative Commons song from Incompetech (incompetech.com) or a song from YouTube’s music library (www.youtube.com/audiolibrary/music) as a small part of a video about something else, it would be no problem.
 However, if your videos were merely that same song and a still picture, that would most likely be considered duplication.

 1.5 Videos closely matching content found on other channels, but that has not yet been claimed by the copyright owners.

-2. Duplication involving copyright issues
+2. Duplication involving copyright and trademark issues